 Different browsers will allow you to customise the colour scheme and contrast levels to suit individual needs.
 Helpful information on the different browsers and methods for customising the font colours and background colours can be found on the BBC's My Web My Way.

-To view portable document format (PDF) files available for download on this website you may require Adobe Acrobat Reader which you can download for free via the Adobe website.
+To view portable document format (pdf) files available for download on this website you may require Adobe Acrobat Reader which you can download for free via the Adobe website.
 Every effort has been made to optimise the documents within this website for accessibility, or provide text alternatives where practical.
 Please note that some documents are legacy documents and will be updated and improved over time.
-Microsoft Word versions are offered as alternative document file formats for annual reports as per State Government requirements.
 If you are having difficulty accessing information provided in a document file, please contact the Customer Service Officer.